2007 Hawaii Warriors football team: Fresno State

-Nevada (WAC)
+Nevada

-Previous meeting: Nevada 34 @ Hawaii 41 (2006)

-Dan Kelly's 45-yard field goal with 11 seconds left lifted No. 12 Hawai'i past Nevada, 28–26, in a Western Athletic Conference game in front of 22,437 at Mackey Stadium tonight.
+Dan Kelly's 45-yard field goal with 11 seconds left lifted No. 16 Hawai'i past Nevada, 28–26, in a Western Athletic Conference game in front of 22,437 at Mackey Stadium tonight.

 Hawai'i got the ball back with 2:16 remaining in the fourth quarter, trailing 26–25.
 Quarterback Tyler Graunke marched the Warriors 61 yards in 11 plays to set up Kelly's heroics.

 The Wolf Pack tried to ice the junior kicker twice.
 UNR called a timeout just before the snap on the first try as Kelly's kick split the uprights.
 The kicker and special teams personnel regrouped and duplicated the feat once more, this time it counted.

 Nevada had one last chance but the hail mary attempt was intercepted by Jacob Patek on the final play of the game.

 The Warriors extended their win streak to 11-game, tying the longest in school history.
 UH also finished 5–0 on the road this season and extended their road win streak to eight straight dating back to last season.
 Lastly, the Warriors extended their WAC win streak to 14 games.

 Heisman Trophy candidate Colt Brennan did not start the game.
 Instead, Graunke got the nod.
 Head Coach June Jones rotated the two quarterbacks along with Inoke Funaki on the opening drive.

 The Warriors (10–0, 7–0 WAC), who won in Reno for the first time in four tries, took the opening kickoff and drove 50 yards in 11 plays, capped by a Kelly 45-yard field goal.

 After UH punter Tim Grasso pinned Nevada at their own 3 yard line, defensive lineman David Veikune sacked Wolf Pack quarterback Colin Kaepernick in the endzone to give UH a 5–0 lead and its first safety of the season.

 UH made it 12–0 after sustaining another long drive of 64 yards highlighted by a 3-yard touchdown pass from Graunke to Jason Rivers.